Skaruts/TIC-80-utils-and-libs/fading system/README.md

 ## Normal mode

-The first thing you should do is configure the `_fpal` table in the fading system code according to the palette you're using. '_fpal' stores the colors to which each color fades into.
+The first thing you should do is configure the `_fpal` table in the fading system code according to the palette you're using. `_fpal` stores the colors to which each color fades into.
 ```lua
 --       1   2  3  ...
 _fpal = {10, 5, 7, ...}